djw8605/djw8605.github.com/_posts/2017-02-07-deploying-docs-on-github-with-travisci.markdown

 After the repo is created, the first step is to create a [deploy key](https://developer.github.com/guides/managing-deploy-keys/).

     ssh-keygen -t rsa -b 4096 -C "djw8605@gmail.com" -f deploy-key

+Do not enter a password during the key generation.
+We will encrypt the `deploy-key` with travis next.

 Add the `deploy-key.pub` contents to to your repo's settings under Settings -> Deploy Keys.
 Be sure to check the "Allow write access".
 The deploy key will be used to authenticate the travis-ci build in order to push the website.